 When you press the [Create Install Test Report] button, a color-coded note will appear under it:

-- The "Install Test Report" button will create a file under the "/Install" in the Ranger DVR's disk.
+- The "Install Test Report" button creates a file under "/Install" on the Ranger DVR's disk.

 -

-This report verifies the camera's functionality, containing still images from each of the connected cameras and a ".txt" file confirming the camera's connectivity, firmware versions, and the overall status of the DVR, and should be saved as an installation record.
+This report verifies the camera's functionality.
+It contains still images from each of the connected cameras and a ".txt" file confirming the camera's connectivity, firmware versions, and the overall status of the DVR.
+It should be saved as an installation record.

 -